Steak Topped with Bone Marrow Butter

 There are two reasons to buy a peeled tenderloin rather than pre-cut steaks.
 First, you can cut nice thick steaks any size you want.
 Most cut steaks in my market are only 1" - 1.5" thick and that just will not do.
 I like my steak medium rare so I want a nice thick portion that is medium rare throughout.
 Remember, a steak will shrink on the grill.
 A 1.5" steak out of the package will be only 1" thick when cooked.

-The second reason is that all of the steak that you cut from a peeled tenderloin will be consistent.
+The second reason is that all of the steaks that you cut from a peeled tenderloin will be consistent.
 Have you ever noticed a package of steaks where some of the steaks are light in color and others are very dark?
 Well those dark steaks are not good.
 They are called "heated" in butcher terms and that means the animal was stressed before slaughter.
 It does not make for a good steak.
-Just buy a tenderloin.
+Just buy a tenderloin and be done.

 Most butcher shops and markets will carry bones that have been split lengthwise.
 Place them cut side up in a shallow pan and bake them for about 20 minutes at 375˚F. The bone marrow will transform from a firm, whitish material to something soft and gooey.